-Rising above the park is SeaWorld’s thrill-ride pride, a “flying coaster” ridden face-down and head-first, in a horizontal position.
+Rising above the park is SeaWorld’s thrill-ride pride, a “flying coaster” ridden face-down and head-first, in a horizontal position (claustrophobics, breathe).
 You board sitting upright, and after your shoulders and ankles are secured, you’re tipped forward and the train is dispatched over curious pedestrians for the 2 1/2-minute ride.
-The queue meaders through 10 aquaria containing cownose rays, spotted eaglerays, and octopi behind floor-to-ceiling windows, so you get a dose of sea life while you wait.
-Even nonriders can see rays through a separate entrance to the right of the ride’s line.
-Speeds approach 60mph, with four inversions, in a fanciful approximation of what it feels like for a manta ray to swim.
+The queue meanders through 10 aquaria containing cownose rays, spotted eagle rays, and weedy sea dragons behind floor-to-ceiling windows, so you get a dose of sea life while you wait.
+Even nonriders can see rays through a separate entrance to the left of the ride’s line, labeled Aquarium: The Beautiful Ocean.
+Speeds approach 60mph with four inversions, in a fanciful approximation of what it feels like for a manta ray to swim.
 Manta is a pretty unique coaster experience, and it’s solid fun.
-Lockers are $1 to $1.50 in quarters; there’s a change machine.
-Tip: Because you’re in “flying” position, no seat has an obstructed view.
+Strategy: Lockers are $2/2 hr., credit cards or cash.
+There’s an (unattended) basket on the platform for loose items if you don’t use the lockers.
+Because you’re in “flying” position, no seat has an obstructed view.

 SeaWorld Orlando› Attraction